Unity-Technologies/SynthDet/docs/GettingStarted.md

     2. For example in this sample we created a folder structure <Project Path>/Build/LinuxBuild

 #### Preparing the USim Build
+If you run into issues please check [USim Help and Information](USim.md)
 1. Once the Linux build is complete navigate to your Build folder, i.e. we used <Project>\Build\LinuxBuild and use a utility to zip the build
     1. It is important to zip the build so the root folder contains the files for the build and doesn't contain a extra folder in the path
     2. You can do this by selecting all the files in the Linux build directory and then right clicking <PlayerBuild>.x86_64 and send to a zip folder